Interim Director of the Environmental and Energy Law Program, Visiting Associate Professor of Law

 Since 2000, Professor Harmon-Walker has organized and managed numerous conferences and field studies for environmental and energy law professors in the areas of environment, renewable energy, climate change, and disaster management.
 Her academic courses have included UN Environmental Diplomacy, which placed students at Missions of Small Island Developing States at UN Headquarters in New York during the formulation of the UN Sustainable Development Goals; two courses she created at Lewis & Clark, Comparative Environmental Law from a Global Resources Perspective Seminar and Environmental Negotiation and Mediation Practicum, which teaches students to negotiate mutual gains solutions to contentious environmental, energy, and natural resources disputes.
 She also has supervised numerous student research projects and graduate theses in the field.

 Her international experience has included training Brazilian energy officials and judges in environmental dispute resolution; soliciting partnerships and support for Motions at the International Union for the Conservation of Nature’s (IUCN’s) World Conservation Congress and leading a Pace delegation of professors and students to the Congress; chairing the international Jury for the Elisabeth Haub Environmental Diplomacy award; and guest lecturing on environmental law topics for law schools in India, Nepal, China, and Brazil.
 She is a member of the IUCN World Commission on Environmental Law and the United Nations Association.

-Professor Harmon-Walker’s recent co-authored book, Comparative and Global Environmental Law and Policy, is now available through Wolters Kluwer and will be the text for her GW summer seminar of the same name.
+Professor Harmon-Walker co-authored book, Comparative and Global Environmental Law and Policy, is available through Wolters Kluwer and serves as the text for her GW course of the same name.